FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Correcting terrain hole mask bug
 - Fixed asset item context menu not showing on rmb click
 - Do not try to reload unsupported resources.
-- Moving plugin and script handling to before node handling, to fix teleportation glitch
+- Moving plugin and script handling to before node handling to fix teleportation glitch
 - Print error message instead of silently writing an error to the resource
 - Use trait upcasting and remove `as_any` for `ResourceData`
 - Fixed usages of ResourceKind